 Fall in this city just is not complete without adding a trip to the Royal to your list of what to do in Toronto.
-The Royal Agricultural Winter Fair is opening its gates at the Ricoh Centre and the Direct Energy Building, at Exhibition Place, from November 1-10, 2013.
-T
+The Royal Agricultural Winter Fair is opening its gates at the Ricoh Centre and the Direct Energy Building, at Exhibition Place, from November 3-12, 2017.

-here really is nothing quite like walking into the Royal.
+There really is nothing quite like walking into the Royal.
 The sights and smells will amaze any child or adult.
 Where else can you find gigantic vegetables, livestock, butter sculptures and learn how our food travels from the farm to our plate?
 In fact, there are so many incredible things to see, that it is impossible to list them all.
-So, if you are wondering what to do in Toronto this fall, I have put together a list of things we are looking forward to checking out at the Royal this year.
+Here are a few highlights.
+PS: November 5th is Family Day!

 What to do in Toronto: Royal Must-Sees

-There is so much more to see at the Royal, these are just a few highlights to get you started when you add it to your list of what to do in Toronto this fall.
-A great tip is to plan your visit for a weekday evening.
-The weekends can get quite busy.
-We’ve gone in the evening in past years and found it to be quite lovely.
+Pro-tip: Plan your visit for a weekday evening as weekends can get quite busy.
 Whenever you go, I know that your trip to the Royal Agricultural Winter Fair is one you and your family will never forget.